 "Kiroa" is one of our alpaca residents who loves to play in the water.
 "Kiora" has struggles tremendously during the fire season and smoke makes her VERY ill.
 We almost lost her in early fall 2020.

 "Ruby" is a quiet soul who sets back from the crowd and observes.
-She is a much older gal and has been having a rough time when the weather gets cold.
-She will receive a blanket in the cold months to help keep her warm.
+She is a much older gal and has no teeth to eat hay.
+We have her on a special feed to help with body weight & nutrition.

 Did You Know Safe Haven goes through a Bag of pellets a Day?

 The Ladies Lined Up for Pellet Treats on a Beautiful Spring Evening.

 Our Mother & Son Duo came to us as unwanted.
 These two stick together and LOVE the South Barn.